TACC/life_sciences_ml_at_tacc/docs/section3/Hands-On-CNN.rst

 After each epoch, the model's performance is evaluated on the validation set.

 Here, we will also pass in ``class_weight`` to demonstrate how to handle imbalanced data.
-This helps balance the influence of each class during loss calculation (based on Step 4.2).

 We also track the training history, which we'll use later to visualize performance over time.